Posted by , Last modified by Katherine Martell on 02 October 2017 09:16 AM

 Now it's time to analyze each gradable item in the course to see how they relate to the overall grading structure.
 On a scrap piece of paper, write down each assignment or activity that you plan on submitting a grade for (these are called gradable items).
 Think about the following questions as you prepare your list of gradable items (use the image below as a reference):

 Phase 2: Organize Graded Items in Moodle's Gradebook Setup

 Now that we have an idea of how our gradable items break down, it's time to organize them in your course's gradebook.

 The Gradebook Setup displays a list of all your gradable activities that Moodle sees in your course.
 Items such as Assignments, Quizzes, and graded Forums are listed here since their grades come from their respective areas.
 We will also manually add our off-line activities here as well.
 However, before we add those items, let's first create some categories to help organize our similar activities (quizzes, homeworks, etc.).

 Keep in mind that categories should only be added when you have several items to organize.
 Do not create a category for just one single item.
 Instead, we will use the Add grade item button to create our single columns.
 A grade item is distinguishable from other Moodle activities by their unique icon (see image below).

 Phase 3: Apply Grading Methods

 With our Gradebook Setup organized and structured properly, it's time to apply our course grading method and any categories that we have added.
 Since Moodle calculates a total score automatically, all grade items are stored in the course category (at the top of the Gradebook Setup).
-By default, each course is set to use the Simple weighted mean of grades method, which is basically adding up all the student scores divided by the total amount of points possible.
-Depending on your course grading method, you may wish to change this to either Weighted mean of grades, or Sum of all grades.
+By default, each course is set to use the Weighted mean of grades method, which is basically adding up all the student scores divided by the total amount of points possible.
+Depending on your course grading method, you may wish to change this to Natural, which is a sum of grades.
 These grading methods are discussed at the top of this page.